-- About 33% of both male and female credit applicants did so for business recovery to cushion them against the suffering effects of COVID-19. - ii) 24% of the females and 21% of the males borrowed for business expansion for opening other branches. - iii) 30 percent of women and 32% of men borrowed to increase their stock of goods. - iv) With regards to the use of credit, 30% of the women who borrowed used it for the purpose it was intended for, compared to 35% of the men. - v) 75 percent of the women diverted the credit to pay school fees while 66% of the men diverted the loans to pay rent.
+- About 33 percent of both male and female credit applicants did so for business recovery to cushion them against the suffering effects of COVID-19. - ii) 24 percent of the females and 21% of the males borrowed for business expansion for opening other branches. - iii) 30 percent of women and 32% of men borrowed to increase their stock of goods. - iv) With regards to the use of credit, 30% of the women who borrowed used it for the purpose it was intended for, compared to 35% of the men.